hf-laboratories/android-network-types/README.md

 - **[alt/README.md](alt/README.md)** - Documentation for the generic utility

 The `/alt` directory contains a generic, open-ended configuration utility that works with arbitrary categories and key-value pairs, suitable for any system configuration needs beyond just networking.
+Feed the example/template into copilot. ask for settings of any variety, to be listed according to the input json as schema, in a new output.json. save the json. chmod the sh file. run the sh file pointing it to your output.json

 ## Quick Start